 Despite the importance in selecting fair and unbiased jurors, it is perhaps the most overlooked part of a jury trial.
-The courts have treated the process as an inconvenience, expert consultants often agree to disagree on the most effective way to select a jury and lawyers are guilty of paying far too little attention to the process.
+The courts have treated the process as an inconvenience.
+Or, expert consultants often agree to disagree on the most effective way to select a jury.
+And, lawyers are guilty of paying far too little attention to the process.
 What the experts do agree on is that the jury make-up is probably more predictive of the outcome then any other part of a trial.
 Advertisers have known this forever.
-They spend countless hours making sure the message they convey is being heard by the right audience and that the audience is receptive to the message.
+They spend countless hours making sure the right audience hears the message they convey.
+And, that the audience is receptive to the message.

-So why is this critical stage of the trial so often overlooked by lawyers?
-The answer lies more in our inability to fully understand the psychology behind jury selection and what to do with the information we obtain rather than simply failing to make the effort.
+So why do lawyers overlook this critical stage of the trial so often?
+The answer lies more in our inability to fully understand the psychology behind jury selection.
+And, what to do with the information we obtain rather than simply failing to make the effort.
 After researching the topic and reading many excerpts from jury consultants, (including Harry Plotkin), I have summarized some of their best points in this paper.
 I have also applied many of the principles to my practice with successful results.
-If nothing else, utilizing a proven methodology has given me confidence and consistency in jury selection and has led me to be able to better predict the outcome of a trial.
+If nothing else, utilizing a proven methodology has given me confidence and consistency in jury selection.
+Moreover, it has led me to be able to better predict the outcome of a trial.

 II.
 Define your goal before you begin Voir Dire?